Aston Line Welcomes You

 It was the greatest honour of my life to stand as the Labour Party’s Parliamentary Candidate for my home Constituency of Southend West in the 2019 General Election.

 For the last couple of years I have been privileged to represent Labour Party members in Chalkwell Ward in our fight for the Council.
-In October 2020 I was selected by Party members to be their Candidate in Westborough Ward, and on Thursday 6th May 2021, I was elected as a Labour Party Councillor on Southend-on-Sea Borough Council.
+In October 2020 I was selected by Party members to be their Candidate in Westborough Ward, and on Thursday 6th May 2021, I was elected as a Labour Party Councillor on Southend-on-Sea Borough Council - now City Council.

 I was born and raised in Southend-on-Sea.
 I am a small business manager and an active community campaigner for causes including our NHS, the environment, and affordable housing.
 Southend is a beautiful place to live, but it is certainly not without its troubles.
 Here, we face high rates of burglary and drug-crime, perpetual problems with parking, and a population increasingly concerned by the growing threats to local NHS services.